Strasserism: In Finland

-One of the Finnish Nazi parties, National Socialist Union of Finland, was close to the left wing of the Nazi party, and the party "Chief" Yrjö Ruutu demanded the nationalization of large companies and other assets vital for national interests, a self-sufficient planned economy and parliament controlled by trade unions and the appointment of technocrats to ministers.
-All Nazi parties in Finland were dissolved as contrary to Article 21 of the Moscow Armistice, which forbade fascist parties.
-Some former members of Ruutu's party, such as Yrjö Kilpeläinen and Unto Varjonen became prominent figures in right-wing faction of the post-war Social Democratic Party of Finland.
-Another prominent former member Vietti Nykänen became the vice chairman of the Radical People's Party.
-Member of the board of the party Heikki Waris later became Minister of Social Affairs in Von Fieandt Cabinet.
-Although "Ruutuite" socialism never became a mass movement, it is considered to have had a considerable influence on the ideology of the Academic Karelia Society and president Urho Kekkonen.
+Finnish politician Yrjö Ruutu founded the National Socialist Union of Finland (SKSL) in 1932, which was one of several Finnish Nazi parties at the time.
+Ruutu's ideas included the nationalization of large companies and other assets vital for national interests, a self-sufficient planned economy, a parliament controlled by trade unions and the appointment of technocrats as ministers.
+Ruutu's party remained on the fringes of Finnish politics and never gained any seats in parliament, but it is considered to have had a considerable influence on the ideology of the Academic Karelia Society and president Urho Kekkonen.
+In 1944, all Nazi parties in Finland were dissolved as contrary to Article 21 of the Moscow Armistice, which forbade fascist parties.
+Some former members of Ruutu's party, such as Yrjö Kilpeläinen and Unto Varjonen, became prominent figures in the right-wing faction of the post-war Social Democratic Party of Finland.
+Another prominent former member, Vietti Nykänen, became the vice chairman of the Radical People's Party.
+Early SKSL member Ensio Uoti was a presidential candidate in 1956 elections.
+He gained some support and was endorsed by Yleisö newspaper.
+Member of the board of the party Heikki Waris later became Minister of Social Affairs in the Von Fieandt Cabinet in 1957.
+Ruutu himself became the head of the National Board of Education after the war.

+The modern Strasserist current has been represented in Finland by a group called Musta Sydän (Black Heart) led by Ali Kaurila.
+The group was allegedly behind a stabbing attack on left-wing activists.
+Musta Sydän has also organized neo-Nazi Hardcore concerts attended by bands from Germany and Italy on the anniversary of the Kristallnacht in Turku.